 I drive past Wollongong and Albion Park and have an unscheduled stop at Kiama, choosing to turn off the new freeway that bypasses this gorgeous spot.
 I love the old mining cottages that host quirky shops and get out to watch the famous blowhole do its thing.
 I have heard about a great little café called Penny Whistlers, so stop in there for coffee and a late breakfast – such a great find – the food is delicious and they have actual malt in milkshakes if you want it.

-From Kiama, it’s back onto the freeway and then you can either take the coast road through Gerringong, Gerroa and Shoalhaven Heads before re-joining the highway at Bomaderry.
+From Kiama, it’s back onto the freeway and then you can either stick to the freeway or take the coast road through Gerringong, Gerroa and Shoalhaven Heads before re-joining the highway at Bomaderry.
 This road is so pretty with wild coastal views.
 I make a snap decision to turn off to Gerringong’s Boat Harbour, expecting, well, a harbour, but instead it is a boat ramp with incredible views.
 I follow the sign to the ocean pool within Cooke Park, coming upon a man doing laps in what is very chilly water.
 His wife and dog wait patiently, looking at the sea creatures being revealed in the rock platform as the tide falls.
 The dog’s tail is wagging and if I had one, mine would be wagging too.

 At Shoalhaven Heads I go wine tasting, stroll up Seven Mile Beach, feel the squeaky white sand of Hyams Beach between my toes and contemplate going for a snorkel with seals at Huskisson.
 But the swell is not my friend so that experience is definitely on the books for next time.
 If you decide to stay over at Shoalhaven Heads, stay at Bangalay Luxury Villas, beautifully appointed villas right by the beach.
 Make sure you book the six-course degustation dinner which showcases the talents of Chef Brent Strong.